We deliver projects to our customers using one of two project delivery methodologies:

 Below please find a more comprehensive description of the two methodologies that we use for project delivery.

-Microsoft Dynamics Sure Step is a full customer lifecycle methodology for Microsoft Dynamics NAV, providing the Microsoft ecosystem with a comprehensive delivery model with guidance, project management discipline, alignment and field-driven best practices.
+Microsoft Dynamics Sure Step is a full customer lifecycle methodology for Microsoft Dynamics 365 Business Central, providing the Microsoft ecosystem with a comprehensive delivery model with guidance, project management discipline, alignment and field-driven best practices.
 Sure Step is designed to enable us to better serve our customers by helping reduce their Microsoft Dynamics total cost of ownership.
 The guidance, tools, templates and best practices provided in the methodology can help increase the consistency, timeframes, quality and success of the Microsoft Dynamics engagements.

 Sure Step has six phases: Diagnostic, Analysis, Design, Development, Deployment and Operation.
 The Diagnostic phase encompasses Solution Envisioning, and provides guidance on product capabilities, including content on focus industries for a corresponding product.
-The Decision Accelerator Offering is an important part of the Diagnostic phase, designed to reduce the risks and concerns for our customers in their decision making process for a new/upgrade Dynamics NAV solution.
+The Decision Accelerator Offering is an important part of the Diagnostic phase, designed to reduce the risks and concerns for our customers in their decision making process for a new/upgrade Dynamics 365 Business Central solution.

 The Analysis, Design, Development, Deployment and Operation phases represent the five phases of solution delivery, with the Operation phase also encompassing post-delivery activities, covering the transition of the production solution to support.
 Sure Step provides five Implementation and Upgrade project types spanning these phases, for projects encompassing large, medium, and small end-to-end engagements.